elmoren/elmoren.github.io/posts/posts/2025-08-14_Local LLM With Ollama.md

 - It occasionally bugs out and the only thing it output was JSON.
 I'm not sure which component was the culprit (I suspect Continue) but restarting everything reset it.
 - I could not get it to automatically run tools.
 For example, running commands to create a new Vue project or install eslint.
 It just output JSON containing the commands.
-- I think I'm missing something in the Continue.dev configuration to give the model context.
-It worked well when I gave the prompts file contexts via the `@File`.
 - It was so verbose when generating code.
 It wrote paragraphs upon paragraphs of explanation for simple code and I constantly told it to only use 1 sentence to explain the code.
 - It was painfully slow compared to Gemini, but that's to be expected with the hardware I'm using.